INCHNADAMPH EXPLORERS LODGE

 Peace Explorer

-Sarah is co-Director of Inchnadamph Lodge and Lochinver Larder.
+Sarah is co-director of Inchnadamph Lodge and Lochinver Larder.

 She and John have 4 children, 5 grandchildren and a dog called Inva (named after Lochinver!)